-- Forks: Properly secured, not bent or cracked, brass cladding is not missing or badly worn. - Lift Chains: In place and free of excessive wear or damage. - Battery Enclosure: Enclosure is closed and locked. - Aluminum Bumpers: Properly fastened to both sides of truck and rear counterweight. - Aluminum Hub Caps: Present on both drive and steer tires. - Tires: Intact and free of excessive wear, cracking, or chunking. - Exposed Minerally Insulated (MI) Cables: Free of damage.
+- Forks: Properly secured, not bent or cracked, brass cladding is not missing or badly worn. - Lift Chains: In place and free of excessive wear or damage. - Aluminum Bumpers: Properly fastened to both sides of truck and rear counterweight. - Aluminum Hub Caps: Present on both drive and steer tires. - Tires: Intact and free of excessive wear, cracking, or chunking. - Exposed Minerally Insulated (MI) Cables: Free of damage.
 Clamps and connections secured. - Nameplate: In place.
 Capacity and load center are legible. - Hydraulic System: Free of leaks.
-Hoses free of visible wear or damage. - Guards: All guards are in place and intact. - Battery Hood: Fully closed and securely latched.
+Hoses free of visible wear or damage. - Guards: All guards are in place and intact. - Hood: Fully closed and securely locked.